MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/additional-tables.md

 1. Create or update the **search/filters** setting, and add the value **Products:nwind_products**.

-## Step 2: Create or verify the Portal Search view
+## Step 2: Create or verify the Search view

 > [!NOTE]
 > The following steps require the [Northwind Traders solution](/power-apps/maker/canvas-apps/northwind-install) to be installed.
 If you want to use another table, use the appropriate solution or use the Default solution.